So, here’s how to stain a deck for the first time? After you have completed the construction of that new deck, this should be the next step.

 If you’re doing a facelift to an old deck as a portion of your home improvement project, get rid of mold, dust, and grease before painting it.
 You may desire to use a deck power washer to get the job done more effectively.

-In the home, a power washer may have multiple household uses and is often used for most home improvement projects.
+A power washer may have multiple household uses in the home and is often used for most home improvement projects.

 You don’t necessarily require buying a new power washer if you won’t use it often.
 Most of the home improvement centers like Home Depot usually rent out power washers.